-At the end of each semester, the registrar reviews grades and determines the academic standing of each student for the next semester in which he or she is enrolled.
+At the end of each semester, the registrar reviews grades and determines the academic standing of each student for the next semester in which they are enrolled.
 Students are notified of probationary status through the College's student email system.
 A student who is dismissed from the College is sent a certified letter to their home address.
 Probation notifications or letters of dismissal are retained in the student's file.